LoopKit/loopdocs/docs/faqs/rileylink-faqs.md

 Example of using more than one device:

 * One device is kept in the bedroom and another in the kitchen
-* Loop will automatically switch to the device that is within range at the next cycle (Loop stays green)
+* Loop will automatically switch to the device that is within Bluetooth range at the next cycle (Loop stays green)
 * Caveats:
     * The phone needs to be close enough to get the CGM update
     * Do NOT forget to pick up one RileyLink device and take it with you when you leave the house